Appetizer Addiction

 Jump to Recipe

-If you’re after a quick and flavorful appetizer, this olive tapenade is a great choice.
-Made with a handful of pantry staples, it comes together in minutes and adds deep, savory flavor to crostini, canapés or your charcuterie board.
-This Mediterranean-style dip is simple, versatile and always a crowd-pleaser.
+If you're after a quick and flavorful appetizer, this olive tapenade is a great choice.
+It is made with black olives, capers, fresh lemon juice, olive oil and parsley.
+It comes together in minutes and adds deep, savory flavor to crostini, canapés or a charcuterie board.

 How to make olive tapenade